How to Fix E09 error — heater fault on Bosch SHPM88Z75N

 How Much Does This Repair Cost?

-Replacing the heater element on a Bosch SHPM88Z75N typically costs $20–$80 in parts when you tackle it yourself.
+Replacing the heater element on a Bosch SHPM88Z75N typically costs $20–$80 in parts if you decide to tackle it yourself.
 A professional service call for an E09 heater fault usually runs $150–$300, including labor and parts.
 Going the DIY route can save you $100 or more on this repair.

 Frequently Asked Questions